adamoubello/adamoubello/README.md

 ### Me

-My name's Adamou Bello, I'm an experienced  software, devsecops and application security engineer.
+My name's Adamou Bello, I'm a 14 years experienced software, devsecops and application security engineer.

 More of me in my professional website : https://adamoubello.com/